2025–26 Asian Le Mans Series: Calendar

 The calendar for the 2025–26 season was announced on the official website 19 March 2025.
-The first two races will be held at the Sepang International Circuit in December 2025, before moving to United Arab Emirates at the Dubai Autodrome in Dubai and Yas Marina Circuit in Abu Dhabi in February 2026.
+The first two races were held at the Sepang International Circuit in December 2025, before moving to United Arab Emirates at the Dubai Autodrome in Dubai and Yas Marina Circuit in Abu Dhabi in February 2026.

-The season comprises six four-hour length races, run on the three circuits.
+The season comprised six four-hour length races, run on the three circuits.